How Fast Should a Website Load? Tips & Best Practices

 Use page speed plugins

-While all of the tips and tricks in this article play a role in boosting your website speed, some plugins can do most of the work for you.
+While all of the tips and tricks in this article play a role in boosting your website load speed, some plugins can do most of the work for you.

 For those on CMS platforms like WordPress we recommend; W3 Total Cache, as it is easy to install and configure.
 It also has many performance-enhancing features such as preloading, browser caching, database cache, viewport control, and much more.